 HOORAY FOR HYPNOBIRTHING.

-However… there’s a BUT with all of this, and I’ll be writing about ‘the problem with hypnobirthing’ in a future post.
+However… there’s a BUT with all of this, and I think I’ll write about ‘the problem with hypnobirthing’ (which is mainly the disconnect I experienced between hypnobirthing theory and NHS care) in a future post.

 I still think it was worth those 260 NOTES though.